跟读练习: The first 20 hours -- how to learn anything | Josh Kaufman | TEDxCSU - 通过YouTube学习英语口语

 Anybody ever heard this?

-And I read this in book after book, in website after website.
+And I read this in book after book and website after website,

-I am never going to be able to learn anything new.
+I am never going to be able to learn anything new ever again.

 That's a long time.